How to Fix Squeaky Floors

 Predrill angled pilot holes with a 1/8-in. bit.
 Drive 3-in. wood screws to force the block snug against the subfloor seam.
 Drive an additional pair of screws (or 16d nails) through the joist into the block on each end.
 Otherwise, it might work loose and cause more squeaks!

-How to stop hardwood floors for squeaking: Screw hardwood flooring from below
+How to fix squeaky floors: Screw hardwood flooring from below

 A solid wood floor is usually fastened with hundreds of nails, so squeaks often occur as the floor ages.
 But some squeaks aren’t caused by nails; they come from one edge of a board rubbing on another.
 A simple “first” solution is to dust the squeaky area of your floor with talcum powder, working it into the cracks.
 The talc reduces friction and may solve the problem, at least for one season.